Frequently Asked Questions

 Q: How do I make a bog garden?

-A: Throughout the Water Garden and pond industry there is much confusement as to what actually is a bog garden, so in this article we're going to set the record straight!
+A: The first question you should be asking is: what is a bog garden?
+A lot of the Water Garden and Pond Industry is confused as to what a bog garden actually is, so we're here to set the record straight!

 Q: What are deep water pond plants?